zeyugwucw/IACC/README.md

 ![crop_diff](/demo/crop_diff.jpg)

 ## Contrast
-I using the histogram to increase contrast.
+I using the histogram equalizer to increase contrast.
 Re-distribute the value of every pixels to make them more uniform.
-This equalizer is implemented by myself instead of using a build-in function.
+(Result may vary from build-in histeq.)
 ![eq](/demo/eq.jpg)

 ## Edge Detection